-Mike was first invited to volunteer at the Capuchin Soup Kitchen as a young man the experience of feeding the poor led to a life-long relationship With the Soup Kitchen and the work of the Detroit Capuchin friars of Bonaventure Monastery.
+Benefit on the Bay was created by Mike Schodowski, who was first invited to volunteer at the Capuchin Soup Kitchen as a young man.
+The experience of feeding the poor led to a life-long relationship with the soup kitchen, as well as the work of the Detroit Capuchin friars of Bonaventure Monastery.

 The very first beneﬁt was held in 1993, when Mike invited family and friends to the Island Cove Marina in hopes to raise money for the nonprofit.
 With beer, pizza, and an AM/FM radio, this modest crowd gathered and by the end of the night collected $1,400 in donations.
 Not bad!

 To mark it’s tenth anniversary in 2003, Beneﬁt on the Bay was moved to MacRay Harbor in Harrison Township.
 All was on schedule until the night before the big day, when a massive power outage hit across eight states of the Northeast and Midwest, cutting power to 50 million people.
 While at first devastating, there was a beacon of light on the water that day as MacRay’s just happened to have a generator.